ahodroj/prologdotnet/README.md

 In order to compile a Prolog program into a DLL assembly the /target:dll switch must be specified with the compiler.
 Every Prolog source code file is compiled into one .NET class.
 The class name has to be specified via the class/1 directive in the source file.
 Once compiled, every Prolog predicate is compiled into a public class member method.
 Since predicates can either be true or false, we set the return types of the compiled methods to be System.Boolean.
 The examples below show how a compiled Prolog program would look like if reverse-engineered in C#:

-## Example: Fibonacci series implementaiton in Prolog
+## Code Example: Fibonacci & Factorial in first-order logic

     :- class('MyMath').